Persuasion with Ambiguous Receiver Preferences: The Continous-State Setting

-Moving to the continuous-state setting alters the specification of the MPC game by changing Sender's constraint.
-As described in Section \ref{subsec:maxmin}, Sender's chosen distribution must be a mean-preserving contraction of the prior $F$.
-In this continuous-state setting, Sender can no longer choose any cdf $G$ with domain $[0, 1]$ and mean $\pi$.
+In the continuous-state setting, Sender's constraint is different from Nature's.
+It is no longer true that any cdf $G$ with support $[0, 1]$ and mean $\pi$ is a mean-preserving contraction of the prior $F$.
 Instead, the chosen cdf must additionally satisfy the \textit{integral constraint}

-In particular, given my assumption that $F(0) = 0$, this constraint prevents Sender from choosing a distribution with an atom at posterior mean $q = 0$ and thus renders the solution in Proposition \ref{prop:bin} infeasible.
+Under the assumptions $F(0) = 0$ and $f'(0) < 1 - 2\pi$, this constraint prevents Sender from choosing any of the optimal distributions in Proposition \ref{prop:bin}, as they violate it in the interval $(0, \varepsilon)$ for $\varepsilon > 0$ sufficiently small.

-Despite this new constraint, a special case of the model is easy to solve using the intuitions of the previous section.
-Nature is still able to choose the binary support distribution which generates only Receiver types $r = 0$ and $r = 1$, so Sender's utility is still upper-bounded by $1 - r^*$.
-Thus for any $F$ that first-order stochastically dominates the uniform distribution $U[0, 1]$\textemdash so that $F(q) \leq q \, \forall \, q \in [0, 1]$\textemdash it is easy to see that full disclosure is optimal, since it ensures that $G_1 = F$ and Sender's utility attains the upper bound.
-This condition generalizes the case where $F$ is unimodal as described above with $m = 1$.
+Despite this new constraint, two cases of the continuous-state model are easy to solve using the intuitions of the previous section.
+Nature may still choose the binary support distribution which generates only Receiver types $r = 0$ and $r = 1$, so Sender's utility is still upper-bounded by $1 - r^*$.
+Thus for any $F$ that first-order stochastically dominates $U[0, 1]$\textemdash so that $F(q) \leq q \forall q \in [0, 1]$\textemdash it is easy to see that full disclosure is optimal, since it ensures that $G^* = F$ and Sender's utility attains the upper bound.
+This condition generalizes the case where $F$ is unimodal with $m = 1$.